Criminology (WJEC) Level 3 Applied Diploma

 How is it assessed?

-Over the two year, learners must complete 4 mandatory units.
-Learners will be assessed through a mixture of internal and external assessment.
-Units 2 and 4 will be externally assessed.
+Over the two-year course, learners must complete 4 mandatory units, which is taught chronologically.
+Learners will be assessed through a mixture of internal coursework and external examination assessments.
+Unit 1 and 2 is taught in the first year and Unit 3 and 4 are taught in the second.
 Each unit within the qualification has an applied purpose which acts as a focus for the learning in the unit.
 The applied purpose demands learning related to authentic case studies.

 Where will the Criminology Course take me?